xXleowXx/gitlab-charts/doc/installation/operator.md

 # GitLab Operator

-GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for management of deployment lifecycle.
-The creation of a GitLab Operator strengths the support of OpenShift from GitLab.
-This component also provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
+GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for managing the lifecycle and upgrades of a GitLab instance.
+The GitLab Operator strengthens the support of OpenShift from GitLab, but is intended to be as native to Kubernetes as for OpenShift.
+The GitLab Operator provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades with minmal down time.